mfem/web/src/workshop.md

 ### Meeting Format

-This will be the third hybrid edition of the MFEM community workshop.
+This will be the third hybrid edition of the MFEM community workshop and the sixth overall.
 Elements of the workshop under discussion:

+- Live, hands-on tutorial (**to be held on the first day of the workshop, September 22**)
 - Project news and development updates from the MFEM team
 - An overview of the latest features and future roadmap
 - Contributed talks from application developers utilizing MFEM
 - Student lightning talks
 - Office hours with the MFEM team
-- Poster session
+- In-person poster session
-- Live, hands-on tutorial
 - Visualization contest

 See also the agendas for the previous [2025](../workshop25), [2024](../workshop24), [2023](../workshop23), [2022](../workshop22), and [2021](../workshop21) MFEM workshops.